 I want to close out by mentioning a totally different option for shortening your book links, that works with any book retailer (not just Amazon).

 There are third-party sites online that specialise in providing shortened links (not just for books, but any link you want to shorten).
-You’ve probably seen links using them before – they use domains like bitly.com, goo.gl, ow.ly, tinyurl.com, bit.do, etc. Just do a search for “link shortener”, and you’ll more options than you could ever use 🙂
+You’ve probably seen links using them before – they use domains like bit.ly, goo.gl, ow.ly, tinyurl.com, bit.do, etc. Just do a search for “link shortener”, and you’ll more options than you could ever use 🙂

-Most of them are free to use (although some offer additional features if you pay a fee), and they are quick and easy to use.
+Most of them are free (although some offer additional features if you pay a fee), and they are quick and easy to use.
 Of course, there are pros and cons to using these types of services.

 As a pro, some of the sites actually track the number of people clicking your links.
 If you make different links for each place you use a link to your book, you can see where the most people are coming from (which may help with your marketing, since you know where to target).